 The world is coming

-In 2018, RBC GranFondo Whistler won the bid to hold the 2020 UCI World Gran Fondo Championships, held in North America for the first time.
+RBC GranFondo Whistler is delighted to be hosting the 2020 UCI World Gran Fondo Championships, held in North America for the first time.

 The Championships are a prestigious event where all amateurs can compete for the right to wear the famous Rainbow Jersey – showing everyone you’re the World Champion.
 Even better, you can win this jersey across each 5-year age category for both men and women, giving you a real shot at the glory.